Arts in the Field:

 Kristie put together twelve original arrangements of jazz standards, which she recorded with Hanna at Cellar Sound Studios in Mankato.
 Producer and owner Doug Faust guided them through the process, and they brought in local musicians to complete the tracks.

-The album features Kat Baumann on vocals, Nathan Beran on bass and accordion, Kelly Coyle on guitar, Dan Duffy on guitar and vocals, and Ryan Rader on drums — all members of the tight-knit southern Minnesota music community.
+Kat Baumann joins on vocals, Nathan Beran on bass and accordion, Kelly Coyle on guitar, Dan Duffy on guitar and vocals, and Ryan Rader on drums.

 “I would not have done any of this project without the grant,” Kristie says.
 Between the cost of the recording studio, musicians, and copyright fees, it’s no small endeavor.
-In addition to the financial support, Kristie notes that “[knowing that] somebody else values this project was helpful, mentally.”
+In addition to the financial support, Kristie notes that “[knowing] somebody else values this project was helpful, mentally.”

-To celebrate the album, Uccellino hosted a free show at Coffee Hag on April 12th.
-They have a follow-up performance on May 31st, and once the CDs are printed this fall, they’ll host an album release party.
+To celebrate the album, Uccellino hosted free shows at Coffee Hag on April 12th and May 31st.
+Once the CDs are printed later this fall, they’ll host an album release party.

-Kristie also joined the new vaudeville group, Belleview Rendezvous, whose “proof of concept” event at Tremendous Brewing this winter was so successful that they had standing room only.
-The group just received a grant from Prairie Lakes and looks forward to putting on their next show.
+Until then, Kristie is keeping busy with arranging, performing, teaching, and leading the I/O program.
+She is also involved with a new vaudeville group, Belleview Rendezvous, whose “proof of concept” event at Tremendous Brewing last winter was so successful it was standing room only.
+The group recently received a grant from Prairie Lakes, which they’ll use to put on their next show.
+Like Kristie’s album, it will be a wonderful demonstration of local talent, featuring a jazz manouche band, singers, aerial performers, and other entertainers.

-“People in the area are so hungry for [the arts],” she notes. “[Vaudeville] is very unique, so people are willing to come from [all over] to check it out.”
+“People in the area are so hungry for [the arts],” Kristie explained. “[Vaudeville] is very unique, so people are willing to come from all over to check it out.”

 “How disappointing would it be if you were a virtuoso on day one?”